 In Japan, during the course of 1H the company is looking to establish a labor-saving model for large commercial facilities that will reduce the cost to the client by 40% and reduce its own on-site staffing costs by 50%, and begin putting that model to use in several facilities during 2H.
-For the visiting services for small and medium-sized facilities, the company is looking at working with

-SECOM to create a new business model.
+For the visiting services for small and medium-sized facilities, the company is looking at working with SECOM to create a new business model.
 While reducing on-site staffing requirements on the one hand, Aeon Delight is looking to create a more efficient and higher-margin business model by expanding its network of offices that can provide visiting facilities management services while at the same time holding down personnel costs and increasing its unit billing rate.

 In China, amid the country's rapid move to digital technology, the company plans to establish a labor-saving/fully automated business model ("smart facilities management") and find new ways to add value that make the facilities under management more appealing.

-Progress in Q1
+Progress in 1H

 The company has initiatives to boost productivity in the following areas.
-Large facilities in Japan: trial runs of remote monitoring and automatic control for facilities management using sensing technologies.
+Large facilities in Japan: trial runs of remote monitoring and automatic control for facilities management using sensing technologies with an eye toward the rollout of the AD platform.
 Small and medium-sized facilities in Japan: labor-saving initiatives in 30 staffed locations through process streamlining and standardization, enabling it to redeploy personnel to visiting locations and expand sales opportunities.
 Collaborations: the company is collaborating with SECOM to develop a new business model that supports regional communities.

-On the large facilities front is the ongoing trial run of Aeon Mall Tokoname (Aichi Prefecture).
-The focus of streamlining manpower allocation and costs is on regional areas rather than individual stores, and the company is incrementally building a model that balances staffing with sensors.
-Implementation is progressing somewhat slower than expected, but the policy aims at simultaneous advancement of each stage at other stores and areas.
+On the large facilities front, a trial run that includes Delight Viewer is currently underway at Aeon Mall Tokoname in Aichi Prefecture.
+Aeon Delight is focused on streamlining manpower allocation and costs in regional areas rather than individual stores, and it is incrementally building a model that balances staffing with sensors.
+It plans to also introduce the model at Aeon Mall Fujiidera slated to open in the spring of 2019.
+Because Delight Viewer does not require large-scale construction to install sensors and other equipment, the company intends to introduce it at Aeon Style facilities in the northern Kanto area.
+Management aims for simultaneous advancement of each stage at other stores and areas.